Cromer Gardening Festival - 16th May 2020

 Crab and Lobster festival fringe in North Lodge Park

-For 2018 there is a new fringe festival on Saturday 19th May: a Gardening Festival to be held in North Lodge Park in Cromer.
+For the 3rd year running there is a fringe festival on Saturday 16th May: a Gardening Festival to be held in North Lodge Park in Cromer.
 This event will build on the enormous success of the Crab and Lobster Festival, providing the thousands of visitors with additional activities and extending the festival across the town.

 During the day there will be numerous gardening themed events for all from experienced gardeners to young gardeners, with a range of gardening related stalls, including plant specialists, selling a range of plants and other products for the garden.

 "There will be a plant swap area for gardeners who may have too many Dahlias and want some Delphiniums or want to swap a couple of Asters for some Antirrhinum" said Val McCampling who looks after the Park gardening volunteers.
 "Most gardeners have an excess of some plants and really want something else.
 We thought the gardening festival would be a great forum for gardeners to swap plants as well as ideas".